robsca/duck-soup-app/readme.md

     what's the computation thinks is the right tag.
     ------------------------------------------------------------

-5. Use pyvis or networkx for network graph visual
+5. Use pyvis or networkx for network graph visual DONE

 6. Perform summarization and question answering

 7. Create a webscraper with beautifulsoup
 8. Create a database for video and their text to speech editable